 299 formal public and internal complaints were made against the EPS, equating to 1.8 complaints per 1,000 dispatch calls.
-One of the drivers for the increasing EPS Complaint Rate is an internally initiated policy change in how discipline is managed for police member's traffic violations.
+One of the drivers for the increasing EPS Complaint Rate is public or internal complaints per 1,000 dispatch calls an internally initiated policy change in how discipline is managed for police member's traffic violations.
 See measure #30 for more information.
 Detailed analysis on EPS Complaints will be provided in EPS's upcoming 2018 Professional Standards Branch Annual Report.